 there is no ongoing disciplinary investigation relating to that individual

-Where PERCY HEDLEY SCHOOL are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+Where NORTHERN COUNTIES SCHOOL are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-PERCY HEDLEY SCHOOL will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+NORTHERN COUNTIES SCHOOL will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
 Full details can be found at paragraph 163 of KCSIE.

-PERCY HEDLEY SCHOOL will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA’s ‘Teacher misconduct advice for making a referral.
+NORTHERN COUNTIES SCHOOL will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 166 of KCSIE and the TRA’s ‘Teacher misconduct advice for making a referral.

 Whilst acknowledging the challenge of the pandemic, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.

-As such, PERCY HEDLEY SCHOOL will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.
+As such, NORTHERN COUNTIES SCHOOL will continue to keep the single central record (SCR) up to date as outlined in paragraphs 148 to 156 in KCSIE.

 Volunteers

-PERCY HEDLEY SCHOOL may use volunteers to assist in handing out and securing COVID-19 test kits to students and staff members.
+NORTHERN COUNTIES SCHOOL may use volunteers to assist in handing out and securing COVID-19 test kits to students and staff members.
 Other duties may be required such as building test kits, cleaning down areas and directing people.

 Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.

-Volunteers who, on an unsupervised basis provide personal care on a one-off basis in PERCY HEDLEY SCHOOL, will be in regulated activity.
+Volunteers who, on an unsupervised basis provide personal care on a one-off basis in NORTHERN COUNTIES SCHOOL, will be in regulated activity.
 This means that if a volunteer is administrating a COVID-19 test whilst un-supervised, they will be in regulated activity and therefore require an Enhanced DBS with Barred List check.

 Existing volunteers in regulated activity do not have to be re-checked if they have already had a DBS check (which includes barred list information).